gsalaman/astro_notes/journal.md

 # Intro
 These are going to be my "raw photography" running notes...in reverse cron order (latest on top).
 *****
+# 1-6-21 Fraser
+Successful, albeit cold session from Fraser.
+Here are my notes:
+* Single digit night!
+Means ski base layer, balaclava, hand-warmers...but next time, need better foot warming.
+Boots?
+Hand warmers in the shoes?
+Note I *was* out there for about 3 hours...
+* I can get polaris from the front deck, looking over the house.
+Didn't try the vid mode (forgot about it)...still tough seeing the stars on the view finder.
+* Temperature is an issue!!!
+Camera did okay with full battery, but phone and laptop eventually decided it was too cold.
+Phone could go in a pocket with a hand-warmer, but I needed to plug in the laptop...which means the power strip was full.
+* Pan-tilt assembly needs to get soldered.
+I think I had one case where a wire came out...and I had to move it inside to debug (mostly because of the cold).
+I had some weird stepper effects as well...not sure whether that's due to a loose wire or the raw temperature.
+* Thinking about combining the pan-tilt with the eq driver...less hardware.
+Probably a project for *after* I have my motor boards back.
+* Did the experiment with streak...and the math is working out.
+The elongated streaks from last time I bet were just vibration.
+* Tried the manual focus control from the app (which requires autofocus on).
+Had a case where it tried to focus itself...need to play with that to get it happy.
+Could deal mostly by hand to get stars in focus, but it would be nice to have that final layer of control.

+Future to-dos:
+* check vid mode for align
+* solder pan-tilt
+* combined mount?
+* safeties on the eq platform
+*****
 # 1-3-21 (night) Orion!
 ## pan/tilt
 Pan/Tilt app completed durning the day.
 Will want to tweak it...need something between a "nudge" and "go" that only does a little bit of a frame.
 My math: